Student Employment Virtual Job Fair

-- Hand carry your completed employment paperwork to Career Services during Student Employment processing hours, Mondays, Wednesdays, and Thursdays, between the hours of 8:30 a.m. to 11:30 a.m. and 1:00 p.m. to 3:30 p.m.
+- Hand carry your completed employment paperwork to the Wright State University Career Center during Student Employment processing hours, Mondays, Wednesdays, and Thursdays, between the hours of 8:30 a.m. to 11:30 a.m. and 1:00 p.m. to 3:30 p.m.

 - Students must be present during processing; during busy periods - this may entail a wait.

-- Student employment paperwork must be submitted to Career Services by 3:30 p.m. on the Monday before time sheets are due to ensure that an electronic time sheet for the current pay period is available in WINGS Express
+- Student employment paperwork must be submitted to the Wright State University Career Center by 3:30 p.m. on the Monday before time sheets are due to ensure that an electronic time sheet for the current pay period is available in WINGS Express

 Info for Supervisors